-This Plan, which amends and restates the Original Plans, shall become effective for Awards made on and after the later of Shareholder Approval or January 1, 2011 (the "Effective Date").
+This Plan, which amends and restates the Original Plans, shall become effective upon Shareholder Approval on May 17, 2012 (the "Effective Date").
 The Plan will continue in effect for existing Awards as long as any such Award is outstanding.
 Unless the Company determines otherwise, Section 6 of the Plan and the definition of "Performance Goal" shall be submitted to the Company's stockholders for Shareholder Approval at the first stockholder meeting that occurs in the fifth year following the year in which the Plan was last approved by stockholders (or any earlier meeting designated by the Board), or at such other time as may be required by Section 162(m) of the Code, and in accordance with the requirements thereof.